shrutisawant16/Credit-Card-frauddetection/README.md

 **This Streamlit App utilizes a Machine Learning model served as an API with FastAPI framework in order to detect fraudulent credit card transactions  based on the following criteria: hours, type of transaction, amount, balance before and after transaction etc.**

 The machine learning model used for this web application was deployed as an API using the FastAPI framework and then accessed through a frontend interface with Streamlit.

-The App can be viewed [through this link](https://share.streamlit.io/nneji123/credit-card-fraud-detection/main)

 The API and its documentation can be viewed [here](https://credit-fraud-ml-api.herokuapp.com/docs) or [here.](https://credit-fraud-ml-api.herokuapp.com/redoc)